-4. RELATED PARTY TRANSACTIONS
+6. RELATED PARTY TRANSACTIONS

-In connection with the employment of the President and Chief Executive Officer ("CEO") in October 2009, the Company issued 750,000 options as described in Note 8, which vested in three equal tranches, the final of which vested in October 2011.
-The CEO elected to defer his salary until the Company was successful in securing financing sufficient to fund future operations.
-Near the end of the fourth quarter of 2010, the Company began to pay accrued amounts, and at December 31, 2010, a total of \$171,290 of deferred salary had been accrued and remained unpaid.
-During 2011, the total was paid in full.
+In connection with the employment of the President and Chief Executive Officer ("CEO") in October 2009, the Company issued 750,000 options as described in Note 9, which vested in three equal tranches, the final of which vested in October 2011.
+Beginning in October 2012, this officer elected to defer a portion of his salary until the Company is successful in securing financing sufficient to fund future operations.
+An amount of \$56,500 has been deferred and is included in related party deferred compensation at December 31, 2012.
+This officer also loaned the Company \$21,000 which is included in the related party loan payable at December 31, 2012.